GiorgiaModi/CI2024_lab1/README.md

 ## Implemented Solutions

-I have implemented two optimization algorithms to solve the given problem:
+I have reported professor's solutions and I have implemented two optimization algorithms to solve the given problem:

 - **Solution 1** is based on **Simulated Annealing**
 - **Solution 2** is based on **Tabu Search**